 Wanting to consume cannabis over and over again shows a dependency is formed.

-Whilst some people think cannabis addictions are mythical, they certainly do exist and can be very damaging to an individual’s life.
+Whilst some people think cannabis addiction is mythical, they certainly do exist and can be very damaging to an individual’s life.

-As cannabis isn’t a physically dependent substance, it doesn’t require a detox.
+As cannabis isn’t a physically dependent substance, it doesn’t require a cannabis detox.

 Instead, clients are supported through a variety of therapies to help prevent any further substance abuse in the future.